 There’s nothing else around here except empty desolate pretty hills.
 The Israel Trail passes by a bit to the west.
-It’s a hot July Wednesday morning.
-Things are reasonably busy.
-The shops are mostly franchises, almost all homegrown — Super-Pharm, Aroma, Tzomet Sfarim, Cup O’ Joe’s, LaMetayel, Mega, Fox, Castro, H&O.
+The shops are mostly franchises, almost all homegrown: Super-Pharm, Aroma, Tzomet Sfarim, Cup O’ Joe’s, LaMetayel, Mega, Fox, Castro, H&O.

-So, finally, we stopped yesterday; the Israeli assault of late 2008/early 2009 on Gaza is over.
+So, finally, we stopped yesterday; the Israeli assault on Gaza of late 2008/early 2009 is over.
 With it, Israel lost moral purity and made vital strategic gains.